chlondonvn/Data-Cleaning/README.md

 - [Links](#links)

 ## Project Description
-Using Pandas to clean the Data Frame 'attacks.csv'.
+Using Pandas to clean the Data Frame 'GSAF5.csv'.

 ## Questions & Hypotheses
 Questions regarding data cleaning: What is the relevance of the data in each column?
 Is the presence of multiple NaN values criteria enough to discard columns?
 What is included in the data that can be deleted?